PogaZeus/Mr-E-Duplicate-File-Finder/README.md

-Self taught, terrible at coding but I have been dabbling with computers and code for a long time however I don't have muc to show for it, so I've started developing some apps with the help of AI.
+Self taught, terrible at coding but I have been dabbling with computers and code for a long time however I don't have much to show for it, so I've started developing some apps with the help of AI.

 So yes, this is a mixture of me and AI helping me